robertbiswas/tutorial-projects/readme.md

 - JSON attributes
 - Use of InspectorControls, MediaUpload, MediaUploadCheck, RichText
 - Use of Components: Button, Icon, PanelBody, SelectControl
 - Saving block content

+### Project 3

+#### Card block using InnerBlocks

+A card block consists of image and an InnerBlock templates.
+It has several layout such as image on top, left, right.
+On the image it has a label tag can be used for price, category etc.

+**Learning context**

+- Use of useBlockProps, custome classes, inline CSS
+- JSON attributes
+- Use of InspectorControls, MediaUpload, MediaUploadCheck, RichText
+- Use of Components: Button, Icon, PanelBody, SelectControl, RangeControl
+- InnerBlocks use, InnerBlocks Templates
+- Saving block content

 ## Installation